fusionevents/chipprogrammers.github.io/_posts/2017-06-17-horizontal-scroll-box.md

 categories: Web_Design
 ---
 ## Horizontal Scroll box for blogger
-{% include figure.html image="/static/projects/Blogger.png" caption="Blogger" %}
 If you are a Blogger, you have to create horizontal scrolling boxes for showing your codes.
 It is not easy to setup [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) or [Prism](http://prismjs.com) for Blogger like WordPress.
 However you can create beautiful horizontal scroll boxes for codes.
 In this post I will show you how it becomes possible.
 Go to your blogger control panel and create a new post.
+Before copying this code make sure that you are using HTML editor mode.
 Whenever you want a code snippet you can use following code.
 ```markdown
 <style>
 .divScroll{